Analysis and Diagnostics of Architectural Cultural Heritage

 Lectures; participatory teaching (group work, workshops); on-site teaching with hands-on methods, using a laboratory approach.

-To bridge theory and practice, and provide criteria and methods for Architectural Cultural Heritage, the teaching methodology combines teacher-led lectures, class discussions, individual student reports, field surveys, and individual analysis of case studies.
+To bridge theory and practice, and provide criteria and methods for Built Cultural Heritage, the teaching methodology combines teacher-led lectures, class discussions, individual student reports, field surveys, and individual analysis of case studies.
 Students will further explore topics through field activities to experiment with and apply techniques and methods learned in various contexts of built cultural heritage.
-The development of a case study survey will enable students to deepen their understanding of human settlement morphologies and the techniques and tools for assessing, programming, and planning the protection of architectural cultural heritage.
-A detailed guide for developing the case study will be provided during the lessons to assist students in addressing each aspect comprehensively.
-Revision, discussion, and comparison will be conducted at the conclusion of the lessons.
+The development of a case study survey will enable students to deepen their understanding of human settlement morphologies and the techniques and tools for assessing, programming, and planning the protection of built cultural heritage.
+Students will be guided in developing case study during the teaching course.
+Revision, discussion, and comparison will be conducted at conclusion of lectures.

 Due to the applied nature of the course, attendance at lessons is highly recommended, although not mandatory.